DanielCoutoVale/Dependencies/IP-verbs.md

 There are 60 anchors for verbs ('aux' or 'verb') in the ITTB corpus of which 2/3 (42) happen for less than 1% of the verbs.
 Our goal is to reduce the number of anchors with frequency higher than 1% to under 10.
 To accommodate the relations between verbs, we shall cover five linguistic phenomena:

 1. Auxiliaries versus process verbs
-2. Finitive versus infinitive verbs
+2. Finite versus non-finite verbs
 3. Verb modes
-4. Finite and non-finite clauses
+4. Free and bound clauses
 5. Clause contacts

 ### Step 1